 • Write modular, maintainable code

-Think of your codebase like a well-organized toolbox.
 Everything should have its place and purpose.
 Avoid stuffing too much logic into models or controllers.
 Break things into smaller, reusable parts.
-This not only makes your app easier to understand but also easier to scale and debug later.
+This makes your app easier to understand and easier to scale and debug later.

 • Keep Domain-Driven Design (DDD)